-Adam Dehlermann, his wife, and his step-daughter arrived from Lübeck at the port of Oranienbaum on 12 September 1766.
+Adam Dehlermann, his wife Anna, and [step]daughter Klara [surname not recorded] (age 14) arrived from Lübeck at the port of Oranienbaum on 12 September 1766.

 The Oranienbaum passenger list records that Adam Dehlermann was a furrier while the 1767 census records that he was a farmer.

-At some point Adam Dehlermann relocated to the colony of Neu-Kolonie, because he is recorded in 1788 moving from Neu-Kolonie to Hölzel where he is recorded on the 1798 census in Household No. Hz10.
+Adam Dehlermann is recorded moving from Neu-Kolonie to Hölzel in 1788.
+He is recorded on the 1798 census of Hölzel in Household No. Hz10.

 The 1767 census records that Adam Dehlerman came from the German village of Bessenbach in the Bamberg district.

 There are no known surviving male lines of this family among the Volga German colonies.

 - Mai, Brent Alan.
 1798 Census of the German Colonies along the Volga: Economy, Population, and Agriculture (Lincoln, NE: American Historical Society of Germans from Russia, 1999): Hz10, Mv1862.